sara-sabr/ITStrategy/presentations/en/2019-11-05-CIOEC-Mandate.md

 - The new Policy on Service and Digital requires government services to be delivered using technology
 - Demands for technology will increase exponentially
-- Business agility will depend on technology agility
+- Business agility depends on technology agility
 - The use of technology is costly and risky
 - ESDC can no longer see technological problems as "just an IT problem"

 <!-- markdownlint-disable -->
 *The use of technology to deliver a mandate ***must*** be a shared accountability*
 <!-- markdownlint-enable -->

+Note:
+ESDC corporate risk profile identifies IT as the #1 risk to the organization "The very point of digital transformation is to reduce risk" - War & Peace & IT.

 ---